slcs-jsc/jurassic/docs/manual/configuration.md

 ## Control keywords

-Below is a practical overview of the control keywords evaluated by `read_ctl()` and their default values.
+Below is a practical overview of commonly used control keywords and their default values.
 “Array” means that the keyword is indexed, e.g. `NU[0]`.

 ### Emitters and gases